DmitriyMuliak/z1mak-cv-queue/README.md

 ## **Orphan Lock Cleanup (hourly)**

 - SCAN `user:*:active_jobs`
-- видаляє ті jobID, яких нема в BullMQ
+- Removes `jobID`s that are not present in BullMQ

 ---